Bond Token Redemption

 4. Broker sale and fulfillment

+Each requestRedeem must be at least 10 BT ($1,000 face) in whole 10-BT increments.
 After lock, the Cell's broker executes the block sale.
+At fulfillment, Bondi passes excludedOwners for any late joiners not included in the off-chain sale; the batch is priced and fulfilled against the remaining pending total.
 Gross stablecoin proceeds arrive in the vault; the early redemption fee (see Fees) is deducted and the batch is fulfilled at a single exchange rate for all depositors in that batch.

 5. Settlement

-Bondi's relayer pays each holder their net stablecoins and burns their RV shares.
-Holders may also self-claim with the same payout.
+Bondi's relayer pays each holder their net stablecoins and burns their Bond Tokens and RV shares.
 Processing typically takes T+1 for execution and T+5 for settlement after the lock, driven by broker execution and onramping.
+An emergency onchain self-claim path exists for holders if the relayer cannot complete payout.

 Redemption Vault outcomes

-Depositing into the Redemption Vault does not guarantee an offchain sale.
-Three outcomes are possible:
+Depositing into the Redemption Vault does not guarantee an off-chain sale.
+Four outcomes are possible:

-Sale completes (early redemption fee applies): The batch accumulates enough Bond Tokens to meet the minimum lot size, locks, the broker executes the block sale, and proceeds are registered and fulfilled in the vault.
-The early redemption fee is deducted from gross proceeds; the relayer pays each depositor net stablecoins.
+1. Sale completes (early redemption fee applies): The batch accumulates enough Bond Tokens to meet the minimum lot size, locks, and the broker executes the block sale.
+Proceeds are registered and fulfilled in the vault at a single exchange rate.
+The early redemption fee is deducted from gross proceeds, and coupon amounts accrued while pending are paid alongside settlement.
+The relayer pays each depositor net stablecoins plus their coupon share.
 See Fees.

-Bond matures before the sale clears (standard maturity fee, not early resale fee): If the bond reaches maturity while Bond Tokens are still in the vault — because the batch never accumulated enough for a sale, or no sale completed in time — cancellation is no longer possible.
-Bondi redeems those Bond Tokens for principal through the Distribution contract, fulfills the vault batch against the registered maturity proceeds, and the relayer pays each depositor automatically.
+3. Bond matures before the sale clears (standard maturity fee, not early resale fee): If the bond reaches maturity while Bond Tokens are still in the vault — because the batch never accumulated enough for a sale, or no sale completed in time — cancellation is no longer possible.
+See Vault Settlement at Maturity for the Redemption Vault settlement diagram.
 The standard maturity redemption fee applies; the early resale fee does not.

 Early Redemption Terms